rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/0_setup.md

 - mention the type of the shot top center
 - Different emoji type for
 - different styles for each shot type.
 I've created distinct visual treatments for each type while maintaining consistency in the overall structure
+- Add a unique shot it on the right bottom

 1. 🎤 Intro Talking Head